bnidev/coroutinez/README.md

 # azync

-azync is a runtime for managing asynchronous tasks in zig.
+azync is a runtime for running asynchronous tasks in zig.

 ### Example: